-With news that real estate giant Raine & Horne has elevated it social media advertising using a third party platform to attract active and passive buyers.
-It begs the question of whether an expensive social media advertising for real estate platform is necessary?
+When real estate giant Raine & Horne elevated its social media advertising using a third party platform to attract active and passive buyers, it was big news.
+It begged the question of whether an expensive social media advertising for real estate platform is necessary.

 This approach is becoming common practice for the large franchised offices across Australia.
 In fact we wrote for REB in November 2017.
 You don’t need a $1m tech budget to succeed in the new world of real estate.